 This option is a transfer rule, not an exclude, so it doesn’t affect the data that goes into the file-lists, and thus it doesn’t affect deletions.
-It just limits the files that the receiver requests to be transferred.
+It only limits the files that the receiver requests to be transferred.

-Note that you should only use this option on source files that are quiescent.
+Note, you should only use this option on source files that are quiescent.
 If you are using this to move files that show up in a particular directory over to another host, make sure that the finished files get renamed into the source directory, not directly written into it, so that rsync can’t possibly transfer a file that is not yet fully written.
-If you can’t first write the files into a different directory, you should use a naming idiom that lets rsync avoid transferring files that are not yet finished (e.g. name the file "foo.new" when it is written, rename it to "foo" when it is done, and then use the option --exclude='*.new' for the rsync transfer).--delete
+If you can’t first write the files into a different directory, you should use a naming idiom that lets rsync avoid transferring files that are not yet finished (e.g., name the file "foo.new" when it is written, rename it to "foo" when it is done, and then use the option --exclude='*.new' for the rsync transfer).

 This option can be dangerous if used incorrectly.
 It is a very good idea to first try a run using the --dry-run option (-n) to see what files are going to be deleted.

 If the sending side detects any I/O errors, then the deletion of any files at the destination will be automatically disabled.
 This is to prevent temporary filesystem failures (such as NFS errors) on the sending side from causing a massive deletion of files on the destination.
 You can override this with the --ignore-errors option.

 The --delete option may be combined with one of the --delete-WHEN options without conflict, and --delete-excluded.
 However, if none of the --delete-WHEN options are specified, rsync chooses the --delete-during algorithm when talking to rsync 3.0.0 or newer, and the --delete-before algorithm when talking to an older rsync.
 See also --delete-delay and --delete-after.